OutSystems/docs-product/src/ref/integration-studio/workspace.md

 ---
-summary: Integration Studio is a desktop tool that allows you to create and manage your extensions.
+summary: Explore the features of Integration Studio in OutSystems 11 (O11), a desktop tool for creating and managing extensions.
 locale: en-us
 guid: 0a549110-5a84-4c90-ae2a-adc8fd30b31d
 app_type: traditional web apps, mobile apps, reactive web apps